cybertraining-dsc/reu2022/project/fastapi.md

 $ pip install --only-binary :all: fastapi[all]
 ``

+owever on some systems the `[all]` extensions may not yet bee supported.
+Let us know how to install it there and we add it to our description.
+We for example found issues in a recent update to fastAPI that had difficulties to be installed on M1 MacOS.

 ## FastAPI Quickstart

 One of the simplest FastAPI file looks like this, which we assume is placed